cr4ck-j4ck/cr4ck-j4ck/README.md

 ### 🌟 My Journey So Far

 Hey there!
 I'm **Pratyush Verma**, a passionate developer from the heart of India - **Indore, MP**! 🏛️ Just graduated from 12th grade and diving deep into the world of technology.
-I've mastered the **MERN Stack** and **TypeScript**, and now I'm working on some exciting projects that showcase my skills!
+I've learned the **MERN Stack** and **TypeScript**, and now I'm working on some exciting projects that showcase my skills!

 Currently on a mission to expand my horizons into **DevOps** and **Web3** technologies.
 Because why limit yourself when you can explore the entire tech universe? 🌌